 3. Shareholder Equity:

 Shareholder Equity falls on the right-hand side of the equation and equals the total assets that a company owns minus its liabilities.
 Thus, you can say that one can derive shareholder equity by subtracting the liabilities and debts owed to third parties that are not shareholders from its total assets.

-The balance sheet represents the financial structure of a company at an instant and it can be compared with a balance sheet from another instance in the past.
-To overcome the limitations of balance sheets, analysts often refer to cash flow statements and income statements.
+The balance sheet represents the financial structure of a company in an instant and it can be compared with a sheet from another instance in the past.
+To overcome the limitations of these sheets, analysts often refer to cash flow statements and income statements.

-Here is an example of balance sheet report from ProfitBooks accounting software:
+Here is an example of a balance sheet report from ProfitBooks accounting software:

 How to Make a Balance Sheet

 Once you have developed a basic concept of what a Balance Sheet is and how it relates to other Financial Statements, we can move on to the process of making a sheet, which includes five steps:

 Select a specific date to assess and estimate the value of current assets, liabilities, and equity of shareholders.

 The assets available to the company on a particular date are arranged based on their liquidity.
 Both Current and Non-Current assets belong in this list.
 The values of these assets are summed up and labeled as total assets.